 In the follow up to the 2018 holiday film, Vanessa Hudgens returns as Princess Stacy and Duchess Margaret, plus a third look-alike character, Margaret’s party girl cousin, Fiona.
 As Margaret unexpectedly inherits the throne to Montenaro, her relationship with boyfriend Kevin is in trouble.
 Princess Stacy of Belgravia steps in to get them back together, but not before a handsome royal intent on stealing Margaret’s heart enters the picture, and ambitious cousin Fiona complicates things even more.

-Dolly Parton’s Christmas on the Square (November 22)
+Dolly Parton’s Christmas on the Square (available now)

 A highlight of this holiday season is the latest Netflix project from living legend Dolly Parton.
 Christmas on the Square stars Christine Baranski as Regina Fuller, a cold-hearted woman who returns to her small hometown after her father’s death to evict everyone and sell the land to a mall developer.
 Will the townspeople, an old flame, and an actual angel (played by Dolly herself) be able to change Regina’s mind in time to save Christmas?
 The movie, directed by Debbie Allen, features 14 original songs with music and lyrics by Dolly Parton.